Ensono/amido.github.io/docs/nx/workspace/plugin-template.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The `workspace` plugin contains executors and generators to manage the Nx workspace itself.
+The `@ensono-stacks/workspace` plugin contains generators to manage the Nx workspace itself.
 These will often be useful in any workspace, regardless of the specific apps or libraries it contains.

 Using a standard setup for workspaces ensures consistency across projects and allows developers to easily onboard onto new projects.

 ## Setting up @ensono-stacks/workspace

-Install the @ensono-stacks/workspace with the following command:
+Install the `@ensono-stacks/workspace` with the following command:

  <Tabs>
   <TabItem value="npm" label="npm">